Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Introduction

 \end{itemize} \end{definition} \begin{remark} In the definition, we use the notation

-for a covariant $2$-tensor field $h$ on $S_{t}$, where $\bn_{\dS}$ denotes the Levi-Civita connection associated with $\bg_{\dS}(t,\cdot)$. \end{remark} \begin{remark} In some situations it might be more appropriate to adapt the Cauchy hypersurface $\Sigma$ to the causal curve $\g$; i.e., to first fix $\g$ and then $\Sigma$. \end{remark}
+for a covariant $2$-tensor field $h$ on $S_{t}$, where $\bn_{\dS}$ denotes the Levi-Civita connection associated with $\bg_{\dS}(t,\cdot)$.
+Note also that, even though $R(t)$ shrinks to zero exponentially, the diameter of $S_{t}$, as measured with respect to $\bg_{\dS}(t,\cdot)$, is constant. \end{remark} \begin{remark} In some situations it might be more appropriate to adapt the Cauchy hypersurface $\Sigma$ to the causal curve $\g$; i.e., to first fix $\g$ and then $\Sigma$. \end{remark}

 The above definition leads to a formal statement of the cosmic no-hair conjecture.

 \begin{conjecture}[Cosmic no-hair] Let $\ma$ denote the class of initial data such that the corresponding maximal globally hyperbolic developments (MGHD's) are future causally geodesically complete solutions to Einstein's equations with a positive cosmological constant $\Lambda$ (for some fixed matter model).
 Then generic elements of $\ma$ yield MGHD's that are \textit{future asymptotically de Sitter like}. \end{conjecture} \begin{remark} It is probably necessary to exclude certain matter models in order for the statement to be correct.
 Moreover, the statement, as it stands, is quite vague; there is no precise definition of the notion generic.
 However, what notion of genericity is most natural might depend on the situation. \end{remark} \begin{remark} The Nariai spacetimes, discussed, e.g., in \cite[pp. 126-127]{mig4}, are time oriented, globally hyperbolic, causally geodesically complete solutions to Einstein's vacuum equations with a positive cosmological constant that do not exhibit future asymptotically de Sitter like behaviour.
 They are thus potential counterexamples to the cosmic no-hair conjecture.
 There is a similar example in the Einstein-Maxwell setting (with a positive cosmological constant) in \cite[p.
 127]{mig4}.
 However, both of these examples are rather special, and it is natural to conjecture them to be unstable.
 Nevertheless, they constitute the motivation for demanding genericity. \end{remark}